RoryMichie/horizon/README.md

 Programs written in cgt are actually lua.
 The engine supports execution within execution to an unlimited number of times: luaexec("luaexec('luaexec(exit())')") is a valid line of code in cgt.
 The program also supports interaction with the external python environment via the pyeval and pyexec functions

 We chose lua because it is very simple: A new programmer can learn it within a week.
 The language is similar to dynamic languages such as python, so if you wish to graduate from cgt into a lower level system, you may, though we hope that cgt will provide all the features you need.
+## features

+The game engine includes features such as:

+*3d sound with synthizer
+*normal sound with bass
+*speech output with tolk
 ## examples
 Some example scripts are located in the scripts directory.
 ## dependencies